forkineye/xNRF_Testbed/README.md

 xNRF_Testbed
 ============
-Testbed for for the XSPI and XNRF24L01 libraries.
+This repo contains the XSPI and XNRF24L01 driver code along with xNRF_Testbed, a testing application.
+Currently supports the ATXmegaA4U and ATXmegaE5 microcontrollers.

-** Got the basics working.
-Still lots to do. **
+**Got the basics working.
+Still lots to do.**